Learning Class-Transductive Intent Representations for Zero-shot Intent Detection: Conclusions

 \section{Conclusions}

-In this paper, we propose a class-transductive framework to overcome the limitations of existing ZSID models.
-The framework learns disentangled representations for unseen intents by including them into the prediction space during training.
-Under the DIR framework, we present a multi-task learning objective in the training stage to encourages the model to learn the distinctions between unseen and seen intents.
+In this paper, we propose a class-transductive framework, CTIR, to overcome the limitations of existing ZSID models.
+CTIR utilizes the unseen label names as input utterances and includes the unseen classes into the prediction space during training.
+Under this framework, we present a multi-task learning objective in the training stage to encourage the model to learn the distinctions between unseen and seen intents.
 In the inference stage, we develop a similarity scorer, which can better associate the inter-intent connections based on the learned representations.
-Experiments on two benchmarks show that DIR is effective and robust, which can bring considerable improvement to ZSID systems with different zero-shot learning strategies and backbone networks.
+Experiments on two benchmarks show that CTIR can bring considerable improvement to ZSID systems with different ZSL strategies and backbone networks.